 Electronics Cleaning Tips

-From TVs to computers, electronic equipment is among the hardest to clean items in your house.
+From TVs to computers, electronic equipment is among the hardest of items to clean in a house.
 If you use the wrong type of cleaner, you risk ruining your electronics.
 And we all know how expensive they are to replace!
 Unfortunately, your typical household cleaners can cause some serious damage to these valuable instruments.
-To keep your electronic gadgets intact, follow these simple cleaning tips.
+To keep your electronic gadgets intact, follow these simple cleaning tips:

 Monitors/TV Screens/Phone Screens